opitzconsulting/jquery-mobile-angular-adapter/README.md

 -----------
 The adapter creates a separate angular scope for every page of jquery mobile.
 It also creates a global scope to provide communication between the different page scopes.
-If a controller named `MainController` exists it will become the controller for the global scope.
+If a controller named `GlobalController` exists it will become the controller for the global scope.
 The `$eval` of the global scope only evaluates the currently active page, so there is no performance interaction between pages.